I. General Policy

 II.
 Roles and Responsibilities

-The central authority for the implementation of this policy is the Office of Access, Equity and Equal Opportunity (AEEO).
-The Executive Director for Access, Equity, and Equal Opportunity is the director of AEEO and the primary University official responsible for the implementation and interpretation of this policy.
+The central authority for the implementation of this policy is the Office of Equal Opportunity Services (EOS).
+The Executive Director of Equal Opportunity Services is the primary University official responsible for the implementation and interpretation of this policy.
 Further, the Executive Director is designated as the university’s primary Equal Employment Opportunity official and Title IX Coordinator.
 The Executive Director is also assisted by Deputy Title IX Coordinators.

 III.
 Elaboration of Policy

-A. Rice University seeks to attract qualified persons of diverse backgrounds and takes affirmative action in employment by recruiting, hiring and advancing women, members of underrepresented minority groups, and qualified special disabled veterans, veterans of the Vietnam era, recently separated veterans, and other protected veterans (as those categories are defined by law).
+A. Rice University seeks to attract qualified persons of diverse backgrounds and takes affirmative action in employment by recruiting, hiring and advancing women, members of underrepresented minority groups, and other protected veterans including disabled veterans, recently separated veterans, active duty wartime or campaign badge veterans, and armed forces service medal veterans (as those categories are defined by law).

 B. In its employment and admission practices, Rice University conforms with all applicable Federal and State statutes and regulations.
 The University, as an Affirmative Action/Equal Opportunity Employer, has a legal obligation to collect and maintain personal and employment data required for reporting purposes.